hnaether-c8y/cumulocity-device-enrolment-plugin/README.md

-# Cumulocity Device Enrolment Widget Plugin
+# Cumulocity Device Enrolment Widget Plugin + Wizard

+This fork is intended to replace the widget with a good looking wizard.
+It should hook to the Quick links widget in either Cockpit or Device management Home Dashboard.

-The device enrolment widget is used to display device enrolment codes provided by the [c8y-token-syner](https://github.com/reubenmiller/c8y-token-syner) microservice.
+The device enrolment is used to display device enrolment codes provided by the [c8y-token-syner](https://github.com/reubenmiller/c8y-token-syner) microservice.
 This plugin can be used in Device Management or Cockpit.

 ### Compatibility: